amit4184/ezyresource/docs/ec-designer/Publish, Update, & Connect/Connect Your Online Store.md

 **Step 1**

- Open the website link:[ https://admin.ezycreate.com](https://admin.ezycreate.com)
+ Open the website EC admin

 [
 ](https://admin.ezycreate.com/) Enter valid login details and click on the **Submit** button.